Los Iracundos: 1960s

 Los Iracundos debuted on stage on October 10, 1961, at the historic Florencio Sánchez Theatre.
 In less than two years, they recorded their first album with the record "Clave", which included the songs "Reten la noche" and "Madison", as well the songs "A Saint Tropez" and "Despierta Lorenzo."

 Their most successful and most recognizable song from this decade was "Puerto Montt", written by Eduardo Franco and Cacho Valdez.
 It was recorded on October 16, 1968, at the RCA Studios in Argentina and was played live for the first time at the Buenos Aires Festival de la Canción on November 11, 1968.
+In 1969 the radio station Cine Radio Actualidad TV described the band as "six honest Uruguayan millionaires" and ended up gaining diplomatic passport.

 1970s

+In 1970 the band would tour Peru twice and would also perform on Lima television in the year, they also had many fans in Peru and had already become a hit there.